AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 ---
 title: Destinations workspace
 seo-title: Destinations workspace
-description: In Adobe Real-Time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
+description: In Adobe Real-time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
-seo-description: In Adobe Real-Time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
+seo-description: In Adobe Real-time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
 ---

 # Destinations workspace {#destinations-workspace}

-In Adobe Real-Time Customer Data Platform, select **Destinations** from the left navigation bar to access the destinations workspace.
+In Adobe Real-time Customer Data Platform, select **Destinations** from the left navigation bar to access the destinations workspace.

 The Destinations workspace consists of four sections, **Catalog**, **Browse**, **Accounts**, and **Data flows**, which are described in the sections below.